Soundwaveeee's avatar

 *I corrected this sentence to be grammatically correct, but it sounds clunky as is.
 I'd phrase it as, "These thoughts weighed heavily on her shoulders".

-These thoughts wasere like a pile of bags which suddenly dropped on her shoulders*, but she didn’t try to get rid of ithem; she got used to it, itthem.
-They felt as much common as to caught ahe suspicious glances she'd catch from ponies in Ponyville….
+These thoughts wasere like a pile of bags which suddenly dropped on her shoulders, but she didn’t try to get rid of it; she got used to it, it felt as much common as tofamiliar and caught a suspicious glances from ponies in Ponyville….
+These thoughts were like a pile of bags which suddenly dropped on her shoulders, but she didn’t try to get rid of it; she got used to it, it felt familiar and caught suspicious glances from ponies in Ponyville….

 And her village.